 But in that series of famously disingenuous questions that run through Genesis, God and others asking questions to which they know the answer, you know, where are-

-JACK: -to the story- (LAUGHTER), I have to say that.
-It’s refreshing that the Hebrew says, “My sin-- my inequity is greater than I can bear.”
+JOHN BARTH: -to the story- (LAUGHTER), I have to say that.
+It’s refreshing that the Hebrew says, “My sin– my inequity is greater than I can bear.”
 One wants to say that this is the seeds of remorse and repentance.
 And what he’s saying is, “Oh my God, look what I’ve done.
 Poor Abel,” you know, “life’s more than I can bear.”